AMWA-TV/is-04/docs/Controllers.md

 ~~[reference](https://specs.amwa.tv/is-05/releases/v1.1.1/docs/2.0._APIs.html#urls-approach-to-trailing-slashes)~~

 If a Controller receives a HTTP 500 response code from the API, a failure has occurred.
 The Controller SHOULD display the content of the response’s error field to the user if possible, and indicate that the Device may be in a bad state.
-The Controller SHOULD also refresh the values in the map/active and map/activations endpoints to ensure it is accurately reflecting the current state of the API. (_JRT NOTE: This is very IS-08 specific, needs to be more generic_)
+The Controller SHOULD also refresh the values ~~in the map/active and map/activations endpoints~~ _of the relevant resources_ to ensure it is accurately reflecting the current state of the API. (_JRT NOTE: Was very IS-08 specific, modified to be more generic_)

 ~~[reference](https://specs.amwa.tv/is-08/releases/v1.0.1/docs/2.1._APIs_-_Controller_Side_Implementation.html#failure-modes)~~